-Blake Miller completed his third season as pitching coach for the Falcons in 2016.
+Blake Miller enters his fourth season as pitching coach for the Falcons in 2017.
 Before coming to the Air Force Academy, Miller spent two years as pitching coach at Savannah State University in Savannah, Ga.

 In his three years, Miller has elevated the Falcon pitching staff to new heights.

 The 2016 season was another solid season for the Falcon pitching staff.
 Air Force set a school record for strikeouts in 2016 with 385, surpassing the 2015 team's previous record of 381.

 Miller helped guide junior right-hander Griffin Jax to one of the best seasons by a pitcher in Academy history in 2016.
 Jax posted a 9-2 record with a school-record 2.05 earned run average.
 He led the Mountain West with 105.2 innings pitched and was second with 90 strikeouts.
 Jax earned co-MW Pitcher of the Year honors and was named a Louisville Slugger All-American (second team).
 Jax was a third round selection (93rd overall) of the Minnesota Twins in the 2016 MLB Draft.
 Jax and lefty Jacob DeVries (38th round selection by the Cleveland Indians) became just the second and third juniors to be drafted from Air Force.
 It was the first time ever Air Force had two players drafted in one season.